Vaccines for Pancreatic Cancer After Chemotherapy

 About the Study

-This study is looking at the safety of and the immune system response to a vaccine in people diagnosed with pancreatic cancer that would be administered after chemotherapy, but prior to surgery.
-The vaccine will incorporate proteins that can trigger an immune response and will be administered along with a drug called poly-ICLC which can also activate immune cells.
+This study is looking at the safety of and the immune system response to a vaccine in people diagnosed with pancreatic cancer that would be administered after chemotherapy.
+The vaccine will incorporate proteins that can trigger an immune response and will be given along with a drug called poly-ICLC which can also activate immune cells.

 What the Study Involves